stuartellis/stuartellis-site-hugo/content/articles/python-notes.md

     def info(object, spacing=10, collapse=1):
 ```

-If you feed arguments to a function by name then you can put those arguments in any order:
+If you pass arguments to a function by name then you can put those arguments in any order:

 ```python
     info(odbchelper, collapse=0)